Hope Summers (character): The Five Lights

 After the events of Second Coming, five new mutants are detected by Cerebro.
 Hope is then tasked with the mission to find and help these "Five Lights".
-Hope finds the suicidal Laurie Tromette in Canada and jump starts her mutation by touching her, and she agrees to follow Hope.
-Being in Canada, Hope expressed an interest in discovery her biological family to which Cyclops agreed and organized an escort team.
-Once the group arrived in Alaska they discovered the identity of Hope's mother Louise Spalding, and visited her grave, and Hope was able to meet her maternal grandmother, although she did not reveal her connection, she learned of her mother.
+Hope finds the suicidal Laurie Tromette in Canada and jump starts her mutation by touching her; she agrees to follow Hope.
+Being in Canada, Hope expressed an interest in uncovering her biological family.
+Once the group arrived in Alaska, they discover the identity of Hope's mother Louise Spalding, and Hope meets her maternal grandmother.
+Hope goes on to recruit three of the other Lights: Gabriel Cohuelo, Idie Okonkwo, and Teon Macik.